• Skip to primary navigation

 Then add the

-chocolate chips and raisins and mix until well distributed.
+raisins and mix until well distributed.
 Cover and chill

 for 1 hour.